Mitigation Matters Report Submission Guidelines

 - Bio and Photo: Each author should submit a brief (less than 100 words) bio and photo here.

 - Abstract: Limit 250 words.
-The abstract should include a brief description the research topic, the research questions being addressed, a description of the research design, sample, and methods used, preliminary findings, and any conclusions or implications of the study.
+The abstract should include a brief description of the research topic, the research questions being addressed, a description of the research design, sample, and methods used, preliminary findings, and any conclusions or implications of the study.

 - Keywords: Please list 3 to 5 comma-separated keywords.